Eligibility for NFJP Enrollment

 The details defining eligibility elements and qualifying farmwork may change after WIOA regulations are finalized.

-For assistance with eligibility determination for NFJP, contact IMC Staff.
+For assistance with eligibility determination for NFJP, contact Staff at IMC Locations.